caspersimon/youth-media/content/Week 4/commonsense media help my kid wants to use social media.md

 # Background
-So, the text on canvas said that you'll recognise the [[3 c's]] in here.
+So, the text on canvas said that you'll recognise the [[3 C's]] in here.
 # Summary
 The text opens with "what if your kid wants to use social media?" and then advises parents to talk with their kids but also listen to them!